Oregon Coast – Day 9

 Chicken Bomb from Wild Oaks Grill in Port Orford, Oregon

 We drove right by Wild Oaks Grill on the side of the road on the outskirts of Port Orford, but then Caroline told me this place was getting some great reviews, so we pulled a quick U-turn and headed right over.
 Rob, the owner, greeted us and told us all about the process he uses to smoke everything he makes.
 He has a knack for doing everything large, including today’s special, “The Chicken Bomb.”
 This concoction is only for the serious of appetite and could easily sate two, maybe three, people.
 What is it?
 It’s a homemade sausage stuffed into a chicken breast filled with cream cheese and then wrapped in bacon before the entire thing goes into the smoker.
-The mac and cheese that was served with is a spicy mix of jalapenos and habanero and is introduced to the smoker as well.
+The mac and cheese that was served was a spicy mix of jalapenos and habanero and was introduced to the smoker as well.
 Rob serves up some quality BBQ, but his less-than-ideal location leaves him looking for new digs farther south.
 We’ll be stopping in on our next visit to Oregon should we find ourselves in his neck of the woods again.

 Shark Fin Rock at Gold Beach in Oregon